 That the speed of which we write off people with differing and alternating opinions is quite frightening?

 Sadly, it would probably not make a big difference.
 Churchill, though, is still a figure of massive guidance to many in the UK.
 The fact that our political leaders ever since have been a bit, well, awful, probably does not help.
 He is seen as the last PM to pull off something remarkable in the eyes of many people.

 However, when Guy Verhofstadt, the EU Brexit negotiator, quoted Churchill’s love of Europe, he was attacked in the press.
 If Churchill made the same comment – if he was heard to be saying that quote today – it would be taken totally differently.
 Since Verhofstadt is the kind of expert that the UK seems to hate today, there’s a massive distrust of anything he says.
 Despite being an actual quote, people distrust the man – just like we distrust most academics today.

 Yet, people will be more inclined to believe in the idea of alien life purely on the basis that Churchill appeared to, also.
 A man of great logic and sound intellect, Churchill was the kind of person to take things at face value.

-Therefore, it’s easier to buy into his assertion than it would be the complex discussions on the subject that take place at academic level.
+Therefore, it’s easier to buy into his assertion that it would be the complex discussions on the subject that take place at an academic level.
 Given that he isn’t the only wartime hero from Britain to buy into the idea of alien life, perhaps those damned academics aren’t so bad after all?